Kaeng Hang Maeo district

 Kaeng Hang Maeo (แก่งหางแมว, [kɛ̀ŋ hǎːŋ mɛ̄ːw]) is the northwesternmost district (amphoe) of Chanthaburi province, eastern Thailand.

 Geography

 Neighboring districts are (from the east clockwise) Soi Dao, Khao Khitchakut, Tha Mai, Na Yai Am of Chanthaburi Province, Klaeng, Khao Chamao of Rayong province, Bo Thong of Chonburi province, Tha Takiap of Chachoengsao province and Wang Sombun of Sa Kaeo province.

 History

 The minor district (king amphoe) Kaeng Hang Maeo was established on 1 April 1990 by splitting off five tambon from Tha Mai district.
 It was upgraded to a full district on 8 September 1992.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 62 villages (mubans).
-There are no municipal (thesabans).
+There are no municipal entities (thesabans).
 There are five tambon administrative organizations (TAO).